Home Page About Quakers Meetings AM Business SQ Newsletter Links

 In March 1996, Lichfield Friends were invited to participated in a Lenten study organised by Churches together on the theme 'Building Bridges'.
 As part of this study Lichfield Friend, Anthony Wilson, gave a talk from the pulpit of Lichfield Cathedral based around Gorge Fox's notorious visit to Lichfield when he stood barefoot in the Market Place and denounced the "bloody City of Lichfield".
 Anthony outlines the circumstances surrounding Fox's action and explains much of present day Quaker faith and practice through selected passages of Fox's ministry around that time.

 This article by Linda Skellam of Leek Quaker Meeting explains how the Quaker principles of honesty and integrity in all aspects of daily life led to the development of highly successful and socially responsible businesses like Cadbury's, Fry's, Rowntrees, Barclays, Lloyd's and Friends Provident.
-Although these are no longer under Quaker control, most have not been associated with the kinds of business misconduct that have contributed to the current financial crisis.
+However, these are no longer under Quaker control and it is disappointing to Friends that some have been associated with the kinds of banking practice that have contributed to the current financial crisis.

 In this article Linda Skellam traces the history of Quaker involvement in issues of punishment.
 She shows how Quakers gained a clear insight into such issues as a result of the the severe punishments that they suffered in the 17th century merely for being Quakers.
 She follows this with an outline of the work of Elizabeth Fry and concludes with a section on the present day work of Quaker prison ministers and the developing area of "Circles of Support and Accountability" for ex-offenders.